 - Wear and tear on chewing surfaces

 Fortunately, the dentists at Dental Associates of Delaware are able to provide several treatments to address this.

 Initially, the treatment process for sensitive teeth include ruling out other common dental problems like cavities, a dying or fractured tooth and others.
 Once it has been determined that teeth sensitivity is the actual causer of pain, further treatment and care include:

 - Using desensitizing toothpaste for up to six weeks

 Contact Dental Associates Of Delaware

-If you think you are suffering from teeth sensitivity, contact us at our Brandywine / Wilmington, Middletown, Hockessin or Newark dental offices and we will gladly schedule an appointment for you to meet with one of our dentists.
+If you think you are suffering from teeth sensitivity, contact us at our Brandywine, Middletown, Hockessin, Newark, or Wilmington dental offices and we will gladly schedule an appointment for you to meet with one of our dentists.
 They will work with you to figure out the best way to address your situation.